bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 Please note: sessions and cookies are not working if you enable Ajax.
 They are currently not supported in the Ajax-version.
 Note furthermode: if enabling the cookies, these cookies will be saved: qsessionXX.
 XX is the quiz-ID.
 This cookies are not bad!
 You don´t need a cookie bar for it, but you need to tell about it at your GDPR-site.

+.. _user.askForData:

+user.askForData
+""""""""""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.user.askForData = 3`

+4 options are available: 0, 1, 2 or 3.
+0 means: don´t ask for user data like name oder email.
+The other values enables a form, that ask the user for this data: name, email and homepage.
+1: the form will appear at the first page of a quiz.
+2: the form will appear at the intro page.
+3: the form will appear at the final page of a quiz.
+Note: in this case you will need to define a closure page too!
+Setting: closurePageUid.
+The form from the final page will redirect to this page.

 .. _email.specific: